 Your deal negotiation journey isn’t over yet.
 Business travelers cancel much more frequently than others.
 An important clause to include in the deal is a favorable cancellation window.

-The cancellation window is the time limit before check-in time, where you can cancel a booking without being charged for it.
+The cancellation window is the time limit before check-in time, where you can cancel a corporate hotel booking without being charged for it.
 Ask the hotel about the cancellation window they offer.
 Most hotels are likely to offer a cancellation window of 48 hours.